ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 Above is an illustration of the organization of our code base.
 We have implemented the 'Onion Architecture'.
 The four colours in the diagram refer to the four layers of the architectural pattern[^3].
-Our code base is divided into Web, Architecture, and Core.
+Our code base is divided into `Chirp.Web`, `Chirp.Architecture`, and `Chirp.Core`.
-It is worth noting that Chirp.Infrastructure contains both the Service and Repository layer.
+It is worth noting that `Chirp.Infrastructure` contains both the Service and Repository layer.
 The diagram shows that our code base only has inward dependencies, in compliance with the 'Onion Architecture'.
 Thereby no inner layer has any knowledge of outer layers.

 [^3]: _Colouring of the 'Onion Architecture' inspiration_ https://github.com/itu-bdsa/lecture_notes/blob/main/sessions/session_07/images/onion_architecture.webp